Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: What’s something new sellers totally overthink?

 Joe Obiso: Perfection.
 Listings don’t have to be perfect.
 Also, chasing only high-value items.
-Most profits come from bread-and-butter items.
+Most profits come from average, bread-and-butter items.

 Q: If you had to give just one piece of advice to someone starting an eBay store today, what would it be?